Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Convex SDP for optimal allocation

 In this section, we proposed an SDP, convex in $B_a$ to determine the upper bound $\tilde{q}(B_a,\delta_i)$ for any given $B_a$ and sampled uncertainty $\delta_i$.
 The upper bound $\tilde{q}(\cdot)$ can act as a proxy for the impact $q(\cdot)$ and provide a certificate of the magnitude of the impact.
-In the next section, we relax the non-convex constraint $(C2)$
+In the next section, we relax the non-convex constraint $(C2)$ \begin{remark} Assumption \ref{Ass:minimal} is necessary to prove Lemma \ref{thm0} using dissipative system theory (DST).
+When this assumption fails, there exists a sub-space of the closed-loop system that is uncontrollable/observable (UCO).
+For the exact treatment of such systems, the UCO subspace should be removed from the closed-loop system dynamics before formulating the Matrix Inequalities (MI) in \eqref{o2} using DST.
+However, if the closed-loop system is non-minimal, the MI in \eqref{dual} are only sufficient conditions for the constraints of \eqref{dual} to hold.
+Thus, when assumption \eqref{Ass:minimal} fails, \eqref{o2} represents an upper bound on the value of \eqref{dual}. $ \triangleleft$ \end{remark}